PayPal-vs.-Stripe-vs.-Authorize.Net

 • Protects against chargebacks with an advanced fraud detection suite that uses 13 configurable fraud filters to identify, manage, and prevent fraudulent transactions

-• Offers all-in-one third-party merchant account with payment gateway service
+• Offers an all-in-one third-party merchant account with payment gateway service

-• Processes online payments from hundreds of merchants locations from the United States, Canada, United Kingdom, Europe, And Australia
+• Processes online payments from hundreds of merchant locations, including the United States, Canada, the United Kingdom, Europe, and Australia

-• Offers account updater feature to keep customer’s credit card information up-to-date to avoid recurring payment hassles and involuntary churn
+• Offers account updater feature to keep customers’ credit card information up-to-date, diminishing recurring payment hassles and involuntary churn

 Authorize.Net Limitations

-Authorize.Net comparatively is not as much preferred payment gateway for recurring payments due to some of the following limitations:
+Authorize.Net is not as preferred a payment gateway for recurring payments as others due to the following limitations:

-• Monthly Charges up to USD25 when signed up with merchant account
+• Monthly charges up to $25 when signed up with a merchant account

-• Supports merchant account from regions like the US, UK, Canada, Australia, and Europe
+• Supports merchant accounts primarily from regions like the US, UK, Canada, Australia, and Europe

 PayPal vs. Stripe vs. Authorize.Net—A Quick Comparison